Glucose: Precursor

 Organisms use glucose as a precursor for the synthesis of several important substances.
 Starch, cellulose, and glycogen ("animal starch") are common glucose polymers (polysaccharides).
-Some of these polymers (starch or glycogen) serve as energy stores, while others (cellulose and chitin, which is made from a derivative of glucose) have structural roles.
-Oligosaccharides of glucose combined with other sugars serve as important energy stores.
-These include lactose, the predominant sugar in milk, which is a glucose-galactose disaccharide, and sucrose, another disaccharide which is composed of glucose and fructose.
+Some of these polymers (starch or glycogen) are energy stores, while others (cellulose and chitin, which is made from a derivative of glucose) have structural roles.
+Oligosaccharides of glucose combined with other sugars are important energy stores.
+These include lactose, the predominant sugar in milk, which is a glucose-galactose disaccharide, and sucrose, another disaccharide, which is composed of glucose and fructose.
 Glucose is also added onto certain proteins and lipids in a process called glycosylation.
 This is often critical for their functioning.
 The enzymes that join glucose to other molecules usually use phosphorylated glucose to power the formation of the new bond by coupling it with the breaking of the glucose-phosphate bond.

 Other than its direct use as a monomer, glucose can be broken down to synthesize a wide variety of other biomolecules.
 This is important, as glucose serves both as a primary store of energy and as a source of organic carbon.
 Glucose can be broken down and converted into lipids.
 It is also a precursor for the synthesis of other important molecules such as vitamin C (ascorbic acid).
 In living organisms, glucose is converted to several other chemical compounds that are the starting material for various metabolic pathways.
-Among them, all other monosaccharides such as fructose (via the polyol pathway), mannose (the epimer of glucose at position 2), galactose (the epimer at position 4), fucose, various uronic acids, and the amino sugars are produced from glucose.
+Among them, all other monosaccharides, such as fructose (via the polyol pathway), mannose (the epimer of glucose at position 2), galactose (the epimer at position 4), fucose, various uronic acids, and the amino sugars are produced from glucose.
 In addition to the phosphorylation to glucose-6-phosphate, which is part of the glycolysis, glucose can be oxidized during its degradation to glucono-1,5-lactone.
 Glucose is used in some bacteria as a building block in the trehalose or the dextran biosynthesis and in animals as a building block of glycogen.
 Glucose can also be converted from bacterial xylose isomerase to fructose.
 In addition, glucose metabolites produce all nonessential amino acids, sugar alcohols such as mannitol and sorbitol, fatty acids, cholesterol, and nucleic acids.
 Finally, glucose is used as a building block in the glycosylation of proteins to glycoproteins, glycolipids, peptidoglycans, glycosides, and other substances (catalyzed by glycosyltransferases) and can be cleaved from them by glycosidases.